 Now the question here is this:

 What do you mean they are not hypoallergenic?
-I read that they were.
+I read that they were – a question that may instantly pop into your head!

-I have already said that British shorthair cats aren’t hypoallergenic.
-But what do I mean when I say a cat is or is not hypoallergenic?
+I have already debunked the misconception, but what do I mean when I say a cat is or is not hypoallergenic?
 And where did this even come from?

-When I say the British Shorthair cats are not Hypoallergenic, it means that they cause an allergic reaction in people who are sensitive to cat fur.
-Ordinarily, people who are allergic to cats get an allergic reaction, and they start showing symptoms of an allergy.
+When I say the British Shorthair cats are not hypoallergenic, it means that they cause an allergic reaction in people who are sensitive to cat fur.
+Ordinarily, people who are allergic to cats get an allergic reaction, and they start showing symptoms, such as:

 - Sneezing